CivicActions/security-policy/tools.md

 - GitHub (especially for your [CivicAction account](https://github.com/CivicActions)): [Securing your account with two-factor authentication (2FA)](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/)
 - GitLab: See [your profile](https://git.civicactions.net/profile/account)
 - Slack: [Enabling two-factor authentication](https://get.slack.help/hc/en-us/articles/204509068-Enabling-two-factor-authentication#enablingtwofactor-authentication)

+### TFA Backup Codes

+As a final step when setting up Two Factor Authentication with most services (Google, LastBass, Github, etc.) you will be offered a chance to download and/or print a set of backup codes.
+These are worth downloading and printing (yes - on paper) and storing in a safe place, because if you lose your phone or YubiKey it can be difficult to regain access to your account unless you have these codes available.
+There are sometimes other options available, too, like SMS text message, but these other methods can be less secure.

 ## IT: Sharing Service Accounts